katalogs/learning-hours/clean-testing/5-parameterized-tests/step-by-step.md

 - Now our code has no `hardcoded` dependency anymore
 - We need to adapt our tests
-  - How to provide a `IClock` in the given state for our test cases?
+  - How to provide an `IClock` in the given state for our test cases?
   - `Test Doubles` is our solution

 - To use TestDoubles we need to use `moq`